Royal Geographical Society of Australasia

+The Royal Geographical Society of Australasia, formerly the Geographical Society of Australasia, was an Australian organisation formed in 1883 until it split up into various state organisations in the 1920s.

+The South Australian and Queensland branches continue as the Royal Geographical Society of South Australia (RGSSA) and Royal Geographical Society of Queensland (RGSAQ) respectively.

+History

 On 22 June 1883, the Geographical Society of Australasia started at a meeting in Sydney, New South Wales, Australia.
 A branch was formed in Victoria in the same year.
 In July 1885, both the Queensland and the South Australian branches started.

 In July 1886 the society became the Royal Geographical Society of Australasia.
 The New South Wales branch's new constitution in 1886 widened its scope to encourage interest in scientific, commercial, educational and historical aspects of geography.
 The Society sponsored several important expeditions, notably the New Guinea Exploration Expedition in 1885, whose members included zoologist Wilhelm Haacke, erstwhile director of the South Australian Museum.